openstack/nova/doc/source/reference/stable-api.rst

-This document describes both the current state of the Nova REST API -- as of the Pike release -- and also attempts to describe how the Nova team evolved the REST API's implementation over time and remove some of the cruft that has crept in over the years.
+This document describes both the current state of the Nova REST API -- as of the Pike release -- and also attempts to describe how the Nova team evolved the REST API's implementation over time and removed some of the cruft that has crept in over the years.

 Background